barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 # The Many Kinds Of Dangling Pointers

 ### Dangling Pointer Into Heap
-In C-like languages, we can use adresses of objects on the heap or stack directly.
+In C-like languages, we can use the addresses of objects on the heap or stack directly.
 This is powerful, but it means we have to be cautious about the memory at the other end of a pointer:

 ```c
 #include "stdlib.h"